GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-components/07-search-view.md

 ## Handling Actions

-It is possible to listen for query text changes within the `SearchInputView` by using listeners:
+In addition to the `SearchStartedListener` described above, `SearchInputView` allows you to listen for text changes by using listeners:

 ```kotlin
 searchInputView.setContinuousInputChangedListener { query ->